sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 This is a common integration problem you might come across is the need to integrate information coming from a system into several system that may require different information or less information over what is sent.
 So we basically want to split the original information into two different formats to be sent to our internal systems.

+### BizTalk Mapper Patterns: Content Enricher Pattern
+This can also be treated has Working with Multiple input messages or joining messages.

+When sending messages from one system to another it is common for the target system to require more information than the source system can provide so we will need to gather information from different sources, his is also known as Scatter-Gather Pattern.
+This is a common behavior that we all certainly come across in orchestrations.

 ## Working with Functoids

 ### BizTalk Mapper: Built-in Functoids, Scripting Functoid and Custom Functoids